yingweiwo

 Effects During Pregnancy and Lactation

-Several in vitro metabolism, transport and drug interaction studies were performed to quantitatively assess the drug–drug interaction potential of nintedanib.
-In vitro studies with human hepatocytes and/or human liver microsomes showed that nintedanib is a minor substrate for cytochrome P450 (CYP) 3A4 isoenzyme and has a very low potential (along with its two major metabolites [BIBF 1202 and BIBF 1202 glucuronide]) to inhibit or induce CYP isoenzymes, including those that are most relevant or genetically polymorphic for drug metabolism in humans (CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2C19 and CYP3A4).
-In human liver microsomes, nintedanib was rapidly hydrolysed by esterases (major mechanism) and demethylated by CYP3A4 (minor mechanism) to form the metabolites BIBF 1202 and BIBF 1053, respectively.
-CYP-dependent metabolism accounted for about 5% compared to about 25% ester cleavage.
-Thus, drug–drug interactions with nintedanib as a victim of CYP enzyme-modulating agents (e.g. with co-medication with CYP inhibitors or inducers) are considered very unlikely.
-Furthermore, drug–drug interactions with nintedanib as a perpetrator of CYP enzymes (e.g. nintedanib acting as a CYP enzyme inhibitor or inducer) are also considered very unlikely.
-Further in vitro data indicated that nintedanib, at clinically relevant concentrations, did not inhibit glucuronidation by uridine 5′-diphospho-glucuronosyltransferase (UDP-glucuronosyltransferase, UGT) 1A1 (UGT1A1) in human liver microsomes.
-UGT1A1 is responsible for the glucuronidation of the metabolite BIBF 1202 to BIBF 1202 glucuronide in human liver microsomes.
-In addition, BIBF 1202 was glucuronidated by several intestinal UGTs (UGT1A7, UGT1A8, UGT1A10).
-A clinically relevant drug–drug interaction based on inhibition of UGT after oral administration of nintedanib is considered less likely as all half-maximal inhibitory concentration (IC50) values are substantially higher than the therapeutic plasma concentrations.
-In vitro assays using transfected MDCK cells demonstrated that nintedanib is a substrate of the efflux transporter P-gp and weakly inhibits P-gp (Table 1).
-Studies using cell lines that express different drug transporters showed that nintedanib was not a substrate of organic anion-transporting polypeptide (OATP) 1B1, OATP1B3, OATP2B1, organic cation transporter (OCT) 2, multidrug resistance-associated protein 2 (MRP-2) or the efflux breast cancer resistance protein (BCRP), but was a weak substrate for OCT1.
-Nintedanib did not inhibit OATP1B1-, OATP1B3-, OATP2B1-, OCT1-, OCT2-, P-gp- or BRCP-mediated transport at clinically relevant concentrations.
+◉ Overview of use during lactation There is currently no information on the clinical use of nintedanib during lactation.
+Because nintedanib binds to plasma proteins at a rate exceeding 97%, its concentration in breast milk may be low.
+However, its half-life is approximately 9.7 hours, which may lead to accumulation in the infant.
+The manufacturer recommends discontinuing breastfeeding during nintedanib treatment. ◉ Effects on breastfed infants No relevant published information was found as of the revision date. ◉ Effects on lactation and breast milk No relevant published information was found as of the revision date. ◉ Victim and perpetrator characteristics of in vitro drug interactions [4] Several in vitro metabolism, transport, and drug interaction studies have been conducted to quantitatively assess the drug interaction potential of nintedanib.
+In vitro studies using human hepatocytes and/or human liver microsomes have shown that nintedanib is a minor substrate of the cytochrome P450 (CYP) 3A4 isoenzyme and (and its two major metabolites [BIBF 1202 and BIBF 1202 glucuronide]) has extremely low potential to inhibit or induce CYP isoenzymes, including those most relevant to human drug metabolism or those with genetic polymorphism (CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2C19, and CYP3A4).
+In human liver microsomes, nintedanib is primarily metabolized to the metabolites BIBF 1202 and BIBF 1053 via esterase hydrolysis (major mechanism) and CYP3A4 demethylation (minor mechanism).
+CYP-dependent metabolism accounts for approximately 5%, while ester cleavage accounts for approximately 25%.
+Therefore, the likelihood of nintedanib interacting with CYP enzyme modulators (e.g., when used in combination with CYP inhibitors or inducers) is extremely low.
+Furthermore, the likelihood of nintedanib interacting with CYP enzyme activators (e.g., as a CYP enzyme inhibitor or inducer) is also extremely low.
+Further in vitro data indicate that, at clinically relevant concentrations, nintedanib does not inhibit the glucuronidation of uridine diphosphate glucuronyltransferase (UDP-glucuronyltransferase, UGT) 1A1 (UGT1A1) in human liver microsomes.
+UGT1A1 is responsible for glucuronidating the metabolite BIBF 1202 to BIBF 1202 glucuronide in human liver microsomes.
+In addition, BIBF 1202 can also be glucuronidated by various intestinal UGTs (UGT1A7, UGT1A8, and UGT1A10).
+Because all half-maximal inhibitory concentrations (IC50) were significantly higher than therapeutic plasma concentrations, the likelihood of clinically relevant drug interactions based on UGT inhibition after oral administration of nintedanib is low.
+In vitro experiments using transfected MDCK cells showed that nintedanib is a substrate of the efflux transporter P-gp and weakly inhibits P-gp (Table 1).
+Studies using cell lines expressing different drug transporters showed that nintedanib is not a substrate of organic anion transport peptide (OATP) 1B1, OATP1B3, OATP2B1, organic cation transporter (OCT) 2, multidrug resistance-associated protein 2 (MRP-2), or efflux breast cancer resistance protein (BCRP), but it is a weak substrate of OCT1.
+At clinically relevant concentrations, nintedanib does not inhibit OATP1B1, OATP1B3, OATP2B1, OCT1, OCT2, P-gp, or BRCP-mediated transport.

 References